kagisearch/fastfeedparser/README.md

 ## Acknowledgments

-Inspired by the Universal Feed Parser (feedparser) project, FastFeedParser aims to provide a modern, high-performance alternative while maintaining a familiar API.
+Inspired by the [feedparser](https://github.com/kurtmckee/feedparser) project, FastFeedParser aims to provide a modern, high-performance alternative while maintaining a familiar API.